grantseltzer/blog/content/blog/standardized-streams-and-shells.md

 In this post we discuss how standardized streams (`stdin`/`stdout`/`stderr`) work on Linux, especially related to shells.
 </span>

 Every well known operating system has a concept of standardized streams.
 These consist of standard input, output, and error.
 As their name purports, they are the standard places for proccesses to read input, and send output.
-They're a crucial concept that allows various running procceses to easily communicate.
+They're a crucial concept that allows various running processes to easily communicate.

 Standardized streams enable you to string together multiple commands with a pipe (`|`) in your shell like this: